 16.04.
 Distributions for Tribally-Owned LLCs.

 a.
-Subject to the Tribe’s ultimate ownership right to all income generated by its Tribally-owned LLCs, a Tribally-owned LLC shall distribute the net income of the LLC to the Tribe as set forth in a dividend plan adopted in accordance with the Operating Agreement and duly approved by the Tribal Council, except that a Tribally-owned LLC may retain reserves necessary to carry on the LLC’s business in a reasonably prudent manner and as recommended by the board of directors, subject to further limitations set forth in §9.03(d) and in the Operating Agreement.
+Subject to the Tribe’s ultimate ownership right to all income generated by its Tribally-owned LLCs, a Tribally-owned LLC shall distribute the net income of the LLC to the Tribe as set forth in a dividend plan adopted in accordance with the Operating Agreement and duly approved by the Tribal Council, except that a Tribally-owned LLC must retain reserves necessary to carry on the LLC’s business in a reasonably prudent manner and as recommended by the board of directors, subject to further limitations set forth in §9.03(d) and in the Operating Agreement.

 b.
-Subject to the parent Tribally-owned Limited Liability Company’s or parent Tribal corporation’s ultimate ownership right to all income generated by its subsidiary Limited Liability Companies, any subsidiary Limited Liability Companies created pursuant to §15.02 shall distribute the net income of the LLC to the parent Tribally-owned Limited Liability Company or parent Tribal corporation as set forth in a dividend plan adopted in accordance with the Operating Agreement, except that a Tribally-owned Limited Liability Company may retain reserves necessary to carry on the LLC’s business in a reasonably prudent manner and as recommended by the board of directors, subject to further limitations set forth in §9.03(d) and in the Operating Agreement.
+Subject to the parent Tribally-owned Limited Liability Company’s or parent Tribal corporation’s ultimate ownership right to all income generated by its subsidiary Limited Liability Companies, any subsidiary Limited Liability Companies created pursuant to §15.02 shall distribute the net income of the LLC to the parent Tribally-owned Limited Liability Company or parent Tribal corporation as set forth in a dividend plan adopted in accordance with the Operating Agreement, except that a Tribally-owned Limited Liability Company must retain reserves necessary to carry on the LLC’s business in a reasonably prudent manner and as recommended by the board of directors, subject to further limitations set forth in §9.03(d) and in the Operating Agreement.

 c.
 When any income or assets of an LLC are distributed or otherwise transferred to the Tribe or, in the case of subsidiary Limited Liability Companies, the parent Tribally-owned Limited Liability Company or parent Tribal Corporation, such income and assets shall cease being income or assets of the LLC, and shall become income and assets of the Tribe or, in the case of subsidiary Limited Liability Companies, the parent Tribally-owned Limited Liability Company or parent Tribal Corporation, and shall not be subject to any attachment or other process which may reach the income or assets of the LLC.